Metabolomic Biomarker Discovery for ADHD Diagnosis Using Interpretable Machine Learning: Results and Discussion

 \subsection{Limitations and future directions}

 Key limitations include the moderate sample size and reliance on a single cohort; independent external validation is required to determine generalizability.
-Future work will apply the CR framework to external cohorts (e.g., the validation batch reported by \citep{tian2022urinary}) and explore the longitudinal stability of the identified markers and their responsiveness to treatment.
+Future work will apply the CR framework to external cohorts (e.g., the validation batch reported by \citep{tian2022urinary}) and explore the longitudinal stability of the identified markers for ADHD diagnosis.
 Finally, targeted quantitative assays should be developed to validate absolute concentration changes for the candidate metabolites.